 If there’s one niche group that has paved the way to a new type of corporate culture, it is the Millennial generation.
 Whether they are traveling overseas or trekking through sought-after destinations, Millennials born between the years 1980 and 2000 have become today’s movers-and-shakers in the business world.
 For employers, understanding the needs, expectations, and habits of this unique generation is essential to establishing a sufficient company travel policy.

 The very first issue of Airplane Mode by Shep, our monthly newsletter geared towards savvy, tech-forward business travelers.
 Each month Airplane Mode will deliver the latest in travel technology, corporate travel innovation, and travel trends.

-Travel is a company’s second largest controllable expense, but a third of all companies in America don’t have any sort of guidance or policy in place.
-And while “trust” is a reasonable policy when there are just a few of you traveling (and watching the bank balance), the minute your company grows beyond its founding team, it’s time to set some reasonable expectations.
-And it can be very easy!
+Travel is a company's second largest controllable expense, but only a third of all companies in America don't have guidance or travel policy in place.
+Find out how you can easily set some reasonable expectations regarding traveling.